As mentioned in

-As mentioned in About Us, ACHA provides board certification to architects who specialize in health care within the United States and in countries where NCARB reciprocal licensure can be obtained.
+About Us, ACHA provides board certification to architects who specialize in health care within the United States and in countries where NCARB reciprocal licensure can be obtained.
 The certification process is rigorous and overseen by an independent testing agency, in order to establish a professionally sound, legally defensible standard by which people can identify themselves as healthcare architects.

 Certificate Holder-- Board Certified in the specialty of healthcare architecture and entitled to use the credentials "ACHA" after his or her name.

 Fellow-- Certificate Holder who has practiced within the specialty in an exemplary fashion for ten years or more is eligible to be nominated for ACHA Fellowship.
 If elevated, the ACHA Fellow becomes a member of the Council of Fellows and is entitled to use the credentials "FACHA" after his or her name.

 petition the Regents to request Emeritus status.
 An Emeritus Member is entitled to use the credentials "ACHA Emeritus" or "FACHA Emeritus" after his or her name.

-Certificate Holder Certification Process:
+Certificate Holder Certification Process

-Submit Portfolio Package (including Letters)
+Submit Portfolio Package (including letters of recommentation).

 Certification Eligibility Pathways

-No Portfolio or Exam Application required.
+No Portfolio or Exam Application required at this time.
 You will receive periodic updates on the College, exam reminders, and special invitations to ACHA-only events.
 Remain a Candidate for up to 5 years for $25/year (only $20 in 2020).

 not need to become a Candidate prior to submitting the portfolio materials then applying for the exam.
-You will have up to 5 years to pass the exam before resubmitting a complete Portfolio Package.
+You will have up to 5 years to pass the exam before resubmitting a new Portfolio Package.

 - Portfolio Package: